-Some of SCOR UK's processes are partially or fully outsourced.
+Some of SCOR UK's processes are partially or fully outsourced, including in limited cases critical and important functions.
 Failed outsourced processes could lead to direct losses and other operational incidents.
+Refer to Section B.7 - Outsourcing for more information on the outsourcing framework and outsourced important or critical functions.

-Since SCOR UK remains responsible for commitments or services contracted, including for outsourced activities, an inappropriate client relationship management or inadequate level of service and/or product quality provided by the Company to its clients or breach of contract may lead to a loss of profitable business relationships.
+Since SCOR UK remains responsible for commitments or services contracted, including for outsourced activities, an inappropriate client relationship management or inadequate level of service and/or product quality provided by the Company to its clients or breach of contract may lead to a loss of profitable business relationships and/or reputational damage and potential regulatory intervention.